kaichiehhsu/kaichiehhsu.github.io/_pages/about.md

 <center>
 <span style="font-size:16pt; color:#ff8000">
 I am in the job market!
-Please feel free to reach out if you think I would be a good fit!
+Please feel free to reach out if you think I would be a good fit to your team!
 </span>
 </center>